LeoProko/brain_waker_bot/README.md

 You can test my bot by yourself https://t.me/brain_waker_bot

-Now this bot check your answer, just send questions :(
+Now this bot does not check your answer, just send the questions :(

 ## Structure